Zappi Amplify Storyboard

 • Obtain your stimuli:

-• Static frame-by-frame storyboard carousel: you can upload 2-10 scenes per project/survey, within the same country and category.
+• If Storyboard: static frame-by-frame storyboard carousel: you can upload 2-10 scenes per project/survey, within the same country and category.

 • Ensure you add the following information to configure your survey: